novel-zlood/novel-zlood.github.io/source/_posts/site/site-9.md

 ## 4. Pro Debut (1)

-"Waaaaah!
+"Uwaaaaah!
 Who's number 27?"

 "Minho?
 Park Minho?
 Is he Korean?"

 "Mi-no!
 Mi-no!
 Mi-no!
 Mi-no!"

-The moment the score became 2-2.
+The moment it became a 2-2 tie.

-The excited shouts of Parma's fans filled the field.
+The excited shouts of Parma fans filled the field.

 As expected, Italians are the most passionate people in Europe.

-It's just a friendly match, but they're this excited.
+Even for a friendly match, they are this enthusiastic.

-What if I had scored in a derby?
+What if I scored a goal in a derby?

-Wouldn't it have been a blazing scene?
+Wouldn't there be flares going off?

-It sends a little chill down my spine.
+I felt a slight chill in my chest.

 Anyway.

-"Minhooooooo!"

-"Minho!
-Minho!
+"Minooooooo!"

+"Mino!
+Mino!
 Park Minho!"

-"Waaaaah!"
+"Uwaaaaaah!"

-But seriously, why are they calling my name all the way to the half-line?
+But why do they keep calling my name all the way to the halfway line?

-"Minho!
-Just wave your hand once."
+"Mino!
+Just wave once."

-"But, Gianluca scored the goal."
+"But Gianluca scored the goal."

-"You made the goal happen."
+"You created the goal."

-As Gianluca urged me with a bright smile, I awkwardly waved my hand, and they liked it even more.
+When I awkwardly waved in response to Gianluca's bright smile, they liked it even more.

-"Waaaaah!
-Minho waved at me!"
+"Uwaaaah!
+Mino waved at me!"

-"Minho!
-Minho!"
+"Mino!
+Mino!"

-I feel a strange sense of emotion.
+I felt a strange sense of emotion.

-What will it be like when I actually score a goal later?
+What will it be like when I score a goal later?

-I embraced this thrilling sensation in my chest and started to focus on the game again.
+With this thrilling feeling in my chest, I started to focus on the match again.

-Soccer is really fun.
+Football is really fun.

 * * *

-Soccer is a sport of mistakes.
+Football is a sport of mistakes.

-If there were no mistakes in soccer, the score would always be just 0-0, and no one would come to the stadium to watch this boring sport.
+If there were no mistakes in football, the score would always remain 0-0, and no one would come to the stadium to watch this boring sport.

 A sport built on mistakes.

-That's soccer, and the more you delve into it, the more you realize how unpredictable it is.
+That's football, and the deeper you dig into it, the more mysterious it becomes.

-You press your opponent for 90 minutes.
+You can press the opponent for 90 minutes straight.

-You pound them and mess them up.
+Overwhelm and wreck them.

-Yet, a single shot in the 90+1 minute can result in a comeback or an equalizer, costing you the victory.
+But in the 90+1 minute, one shot can lead to a comeback or an equalizer, ruining the victory.

-That's the sport called soccer.
+That's the nature of football.

-In that sense, until the 20th minute of the second half, Genoa was perfectly pressuring Parma and dominating the game.
+In that sense, until the 20th minute of the second half, Genoa was completely dominating Parma by pressing them perfectly.

-But the score was 2-2.
+But the result was 2-2.

-Naturally, Genoa wouldn't be satisfied.
+Of course, Genoa would be dissatisfied.

-A team maintaining 60% possession.
+They had maintained 60% possession.

-A team with three times more shots on target.
+They also had three times as many shots on target.

 Would such a team be satisfied with a 2-2 score?

 I don't think so.

-They must feel unfair.
+They would feel unfairly treated.

-They showed better performance, but the score is tied.
+They showed better performance.

+But the score was tied.

-So, their line will push up.
+So, they would push their line up.

 Just like now.